 - (I'm fully aware that everyone is different on this, so keen not to impose it on others!)

-- I work well with pairing, TDD and Extreme Programming.
+- I work well with pairing, TDD and Extreme Programming, but I'm keen not to be dogmatic about them.

 - I'm quite happy to switch between programming languages.